 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We also make copies of supporting research studies available to the board and or the public upon request.
 We understand that we cover matters that require an additional explanation as to how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
 The provider(s) Licensed in Texas& New Mexico*

 Chakraborty, Uddalak et al. “COVID-19-associated acute transverse myelitis: a rare entity.”
 BMJ case reports vol. 13,8 e238668.
 25 Aug.
 2020, doi:10.1136/bcr-2020-238668

-The information herein on "Transverse Myelitis Spinal Cord Disorder Possible Cause Covid-19" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Transverse Myelitis Spinal Cord Disorder Possible Cause Covid-19" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.